-- To change your MCU, just select the desired microcontroller from the dropdown list. - To change your settings enter the oscillator value and adjust configuration register bits using drop-down boxes. - O3 You can always load the default configuration by clicking the Default button. - For more experienced users there is a box that displays generated values of LOW and HIGH configuration registers.
+- To change your MCU, just select the desired microcontroller from the dropdown list. - To change your settings enter the oscillator value and adjust configuration register bits using drop-down hoxes. - Several most commonly used settings can be loaded using the provided oscillator "schemes".
+Load the desired scheme by clicking the Load Scheme button. - O4 Select whether to build a Debug HEX, which is necessary for hardware debugging, or a final Release HEX.